espenwaaga/doc/docs/how-to/storage/create.md

           numNewerVersions: 2
           withState: ANY
 ```
+`retentionPeriodDays` and `lifecycleCondition` are for neccessary for [backup](../../reference/bucket-backup.md).

 ## 3. Enable automatic deletion

 To avoid incurring unnecessary costs, set your bucket to be automatically deleted.
-This cascades application deletion to the bucket unless it contains files.
-A bucket that contains files won't be deleted even if the application is.
+This cascades application deletion to the bucket - unless it contains files.

 Add `cascadingDelete` and set it to `true` in your NAIS application spesification.